×

 etre vs avoir featured image

 Être and avoir are perhaps the most commonly used French verbs–and they’re also infinitely useful in creating French’s compound verb tenses.
+It’s easy to confuse the two, though, as a French learner.

-The true battle is knowing when one is used over the other, and what specific rules govern their actions, and that’s what we’re going to cover in this post.
+The battle is knowing when one is used over the other, and what specific rules govern their actions, and that’s what we’re going to cover in this post.

 The verb être means “to be,” and it’s used for expressing identity and state.
 On the other hand, the verb avoir means “to have” and talks about possession.